sauliuni/cloudgamestream/README.md

 * OS:
 	* Windows 10 Pro build 2004
+	* Windows Server 2019 Core
-	* Windows Server Core 2019
+	* Windows Server 2019 AMI

 * Platforms:
-	* Azure NV6_Promo
+	* Azure NV6_Promo (Tesla M60)
+	* Amazon AWS g4dn.large (Tesla T4)

 **WARNING: Machines provided by Shadow.tech supposedly have incompatibility with GeForce Experience and may brick your VM.
 Use at your own risk.**

 ## FAQ
 ### Will this work on \<insert platform and instance name here\>?
-  I have only tested this on Azure's NV6_Promo instance.
-I would like to build a list of platforms it currently supports, so if you've tested it yourself and it works, please message me on reddit `/u/acceleration3` with the information on your VM.
+I am building a list of platforms it currently supports, so if you've tested it yourself and it works, please message me on reddit `/u/acceleration3` with the information on your VM.
 If it doesn't work you can also message me with details and I will try and change the script to support your VM.

 ### The script didn't enable my GameStream at all.
   Remember to **not use this script on a Microsoft Remote Desktop session**.
 I recommend using AnyDesk as an alternative.
 If it still doesn't work then the script doesn't currently support your machine.